Bedrock-OSS/bedrock-wiki/docs/entities/dummy-entities.md

 ### Texture (Optional)

-You can either leave the texture location blank, or open the model in block-bench and create a blank texture.
+You can either leave the texture location blank, or open the model in blockbench and create a blank texture.